Tanzanian Saba Saba Festival, on Sat., July 8

 -- Partnering with Durham Library, Durham Tech Community College, Duke Gardens

-The Kostroma, Russia Delegation visited the Sister Cities display in the City Hall Lobby.
+The Kostroma, Russia Delegation visited the Sister Cities display at City Hall.

 Board of Directors, 2016 - 2017